TL;DR

 Key Decisions

-1. Multi-model orchestration over single-model dependence.
+Multi-model orchestration over single-model dependence.
 Different AI tasks have different cost-quality tradeoffs.
 I route across six LLMs (Claude Sonnet, Claude Haiku, GPT-4o Mini, Gemini) via OpenRouter, matching model capability to task complexity.
 Prompt caching via OpenRouter reduced inference costs by 90%.
+I've written up the architecture patterns behind this in the multi-model orchestration handbook chapter, and the multi-model orchestration case study covers the broader pattern in detail.

-4. AI voice receptionist in production.
+AI voice receptionist in production.
 Built on Retell AI and Twilio, handling real phone calls for venue bookings.
 This required solving latency, conversation flow design, and graceful fallback to human handoff.
+The voice agent playbook covers the production design decisions in depth.

 Results